openshift/managed-cluster-config/README.md

 [label](deploy/efs-csi/sss-config.yaml) to the cluster.
 The
 SelectorSyncSet:

+- Creates an `openshift-efs-csi-driver` namespace.
+- Installs a DaemonSet into the above namespace, running the CSI driver image on worker nodes.
-- Installs the CSIDriver and associated DaemonSet.
+- Creates a CSIDriver resource.
 - Creates a StorageClass pointing to the CSIDriver.
 - Sets up a ClusterRoleBinding allowing dedicated-admins to create PersistentVolumes.